A graphical depiction of typical water use indoors and outdoors.

 Indoor Need is based on providing each person in the household with a standard volume of water.
 The current California standard is 55 gallons per person per day.

 Outdoor Need is determined by using the customer’s irrigated area and local weather data to determine the efficient volume of water to support healthy plants and a modest amount of turfgrass.
 This amount will change from month to month as weather changes.
-To see your water budget, use this link to the Monthly Water Budget Calculator.

 Adjustments will be made for special situations such as medical needs, licensed child/adult/health care providers and caring for horses or livestock.